andrico1234/personal-blog/content/blog/001-scaffolding-the-repo-for-your-ui-library.md

 ## Next steps

 You may, or may not, have chosen to use monorepos for your UI library.
 If you did, then you're in luck.
-In the [next article](/tools-to-help-you-manage-your-monorepo), we discuss some of the tooling you can use to help manage your monorepo.
+In the [next article](/002-tools-to-help-you-manage-your-monorepo), I'll help you choose the right tool to help you manage your monorepo.
 If you didn't choose to use a monorepo, then no worries!
-You can jump straight to the article after; how to write your web components.
+You can jump straight to the article after; [how to write your web components](/003-tools-to-make-writing-your-web-components-a-breeze).